 A very cool thing about safety helmets is that some models also feature a built-in visor which you can pull down when needed.
 This type of design makes storing your gear easier.
 But, just because a helmet has a visor, it doesn’t mean that you can’t use goggles instead of the visor.

 Chainsaw operators use goggles all the time.
 They fit well on the head and provide protection from incoming debris from all sides.
 But, they also infer an additional investment in most cases.
-Therefore, they’re preferred in woodworking shops where operators work on fixed table saws and need only the basic head and eye protection.
+Therefore, they’re preferred in woodworking shops where operators work on fixed table saws or band saws and need only the basic head and eye protection.

 When you’re cutting wood with a chainsaw, your hands are usually in the greatest danger.
 These are powerful tools that can sometimes kickback.
 What a safety mitt or glove does is give you a better grip and protects the hand.